 - Which branch of Earth science would you most like to explore?

-- What is the biggest problem that humans face today?
+- What is the biggest problem that we face today?
 Which Earth scientists may help us to solve the problem?

-- How do the other branches of science impact Earth science?
+- What other branches of science or society are related to and necessary for Earth science?